 If you find that auctions scare the pants off you, or if you can’t trust yourself to stick to a limit, then it’s probably a good idea to get somebody else to bid for you.
 Often a confident friend or family member is happy to volunteer.
 This can be a good thing if they can be trusted to keep a level head.
 The most important thing here is that you instruct them properly.
 You need to know in advance of the auction what your maximum bid is going to be.
 Make sure you have really pushed yourself to your maximum comfort level for that property before setting your limit.
 It’s no point having regrets after the auction as you won’t get a second chance.

-There are numerous benefits to using a Buyers Agent to bid for you at auction and the most obvious is that you are getting a professional to do the job and taking the emotion out of it.
-We don’t recommend engaging a buyers agent simply to bid, however, as the most value is gained through having advice on the actual calibre of the property, what it is worth (ie, what your maximum bid should be) and whether it would be better to try to buy it prior to auction rather than go and compete at auction.
+There are numerous benefits to using a buyers agent to bid for you at auction and the most obvious is that you are getting a professional to do the job and taking the emotion out of it.
+We don’t recommend engaging a buyers agent simply to bid, however, because the devil is in the detail!
+The most value is gained through having advice on the actual calibre of the property, what it is worth (ie, what your maximum bid should be) and the best strategy.
+Consider whether it would be better to try to buy it prior to auction rather than go and compete by bidding at auction.

-When you are being advised by a Buyers Agent (as distinct from having a Buyers Agent simply bid for you) you are going to have a much greater chance of success while also limiting the possibility of paying too much.
+When you are being advised by a buyers agent (as distinct from having a Buyers Agent simply bidding at auction for you) you are going to have a much greater chance of success while also limiting the possibility of paying too much.

 Published: 12 Feb, 2015

 DISCLAIMER: Good Deeds buyers tips are intended to be of a general nature.
 Please contact us for advice that is specific to your individual circumstances.
 You may also need to get advice from other professionals such as an accountant, mortgage broker, financial planner or solicitor.